 6. How Do I Get Corrupted Gear?
 (And the two trinkets)

-Unfortunately, there is no way to guarantee getting a piece of corrupted gear if you only do pvp.
-In fact, the weekly pvp chest has less gear that can corrupt due to chance of getting Azerite gear in addition to trinkets from the chest.
+The weekly pvp chest has less gear that can corrupt due to chance of getting Azerite gear in addition to trinkets from the chest.
 This means that if you’re looking to minmax yourself in pvp, you’re going to have to do some pve.
-As of now, there are two main sources of guaranteed corruption on pieces.
+As of now, there are four main sources of guaranteed corruption on pieces.

 - Get a weapon that has a guaranteed corruption effect from Ny’alotha, the Waking City raid